apicra/www/README.md

     DOWNLOAD -> INSTALL -> RESTART

+Each script has as first "echo" line, the information for what he is started

 Each scripts is responsibly and check if some data or application are existing
 + if APP is INSTALLed
 + if FILE is DOWNLOADed